meahadi-hasan/meahadi-hasan/README.md

-# Hi 👋, I'm Meahadi Hasan
+# Hi 👋, This is Meahadi Hasan
 ## I am a student & Web developer.

 As-salamu alaykum.
-I'm Meahadi Hasan.
+This is Meahadi Hasan.
 Now i live in Bogura, Bangladesh.
 My home town Rajshahi.
 Presently i am studying B.Sc in Computer Science and Engineering (CSE)